 National Freedom Network

-A decade ago Diane learned about Human Trafficking.
-Having just returned to South Africa, she felt compelled to get involved in fighting this gross violation of human rights, in her home nation.
+A decade ago when founder and former CEO Diane Wilkinson learned about Human Trafficking, having just returned to South Africa, she felt compelled to get involved in fighting this gross violation of human rights, in her home nation.
 The fact that other people were experiencing loss of dignity, freedom and life for others’ profit, greed and gain did simply not sit right with her.

 Counter-Trafficking was a relatively new field in the country, and after spending a year on the ground, she and two friends joined together to start the National Freedom Network (NFN).
 They had noticed how disconnected this multi-disciplinary field was, and realized that through strategic and intentional networking, tangible change was indeed possible.
 Today the NFN is over 100 members strong and consists of organisations, individual activists and small businesses across South Africa that partner closely with Government to tackle Human Trafficking.